WiIIManidis/agentwill/docs/architecture.md

 Will is designed to restart cleanly.
 On boot:
 1. `load_state()` reads `state.json`
-2. All previous state is restored — phase, objective, niche, research, action queue
+2. All previous state is restored â phase, objective, niche, research, action queue
 3. If `action_queue` is non-empty, Will resumes mid-sequence without calling the LLM
 4. If `action_queue` is empty, Will calls `make_decision()` with full context including previous research